jugutier/OrderBook/README.md

 ===

 ## Showtime
 We will need at least 3 console windows open for this when running local server & clients.
-For conviniency use the scripts `rmi.sh` `server.sh` `client-joe.sh` `client-pete.sh` all in different console windows will provide a server and 2 valid clients for live testing.
+For conviniency use the scripts `rabbitmq.sh` `server.sh` `client-joe.sh` `client-pete.sh` all in different console windows will provide a server and 2 valid clients for live testing.

 **Steps 1-2-3 can be ignored if you decide to use the scripts.**

-### 1 - Rmi registry
+### 1 - RabbitMQ

-`$> export CLASSPATH="$ROOT/orderbook-server/target/classes:$ROOT/orderbook-api/target/classes"`

-`$> rmiregistry`
+`$> rabbitmq-server`

 ### 2 - Server

-`$> export CLASSPATH="$ROOT/orderbook-server/target/classes:$ROOT/ordebook-api/target/classes"`

-`$> java com.example.rmi.orderbook.server.OrderBookServer`
+`$> java -jar orderbook-server/target/orderbook-server-1.0-SNAPSHOT.jar`

 ####Aditional parameters (Server)